What is Sin, and Why Does an Accurate Definition Matter in Understanding Mental Health Conditions?

 Sin is in the heart and intent.
 It’s not outward actions devoid of intent and motive.

 The human brain is a wonder of creation.
 All of these foundational truths – scientific truth, spiritual truth, and moral truth – are understood by the human mind.
-Our brain, unlike the brain of animals, was created to commune with God and to glorify Him by our love and moral choices.
+Our brain, unlike the brain of animals, was created to commune with God and to glorify Him by our love and right moral choices.

 While this is a wonderful thing, it’s also a serious problem if our brain malfunctions, because then our understanding of moral truth can be skewed or even absent altogether.
 Because we are physical beings, our moral understanding is dependent on our physical brain, thus it is a sacred duty to preserve the brain in the best health possible.